sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

     {
       "href": "https://registry.sdmx.org/help.html",
       "rel": "help",
-      "title": "Documentation about the SDMX Global Registry", "type": "text/html",
+      "title": { "en": "Documentation about the SDMX Global Registry" }, "type": "text/html",
       "hreflang": "en"
     }

 Collections of links can be attached to various elements in SDMX-JSON.

-Similarly with standards such as HTML5 and Atom, link elements in SDMX-JSON *must* define a *URL* (the `href` attribute) and a *semantic* (the `rel` attribute).
+Similarily with standards such as HTML5 and Atom, link elements in SDMX-JSON *must* define a *URL* (the `href` attribute) and a *semantic* (the `rel` attribute).
 This allows clients to follow the links they care about and ignore the ones whose semantic they are not interested in.
 In addition, links in SDMX-JSON *may* define a `title` (a human-friendly description of the target link) and a `type` (a hint about the type of representation returned by the link).
 Please refer to the [list of Media Types and Subtypes](http://www.iana.org/assignments/media-types/media-types.xhtml) assigned and listed by the IANA for additional information about expected values for the `type` attribute.

 SDMX-JSON offers a list of predefined semantics, but implementers are free to extend it.
 The list of predefined semantics comes from the list of SDMX artefacts that can be returned by SDMX RESTful web services, semantics defined in [RFC5988](https://tools.ietf.org/rfc/rfc5988.txt) and additional items deemed to be useful in the context of statistical data dissemination.
 These semantics are:

-  - SDMX artefacts: datastructure, metadatastructure, categoryscheme, conceptscheme, codelist, hierarchicalcodelist, organisationscheme, agencyscheme, dataproviderscheme, dataconsumerscheme, organisationunitscheme, dataflow, metadataflow, reportingtaxonomy, provisionagreement, structureset, process, categorisation, contentconstraint, attachmentconstraint, category, concept, code, organisation, agency, dataprovider, dataconsumer, organisationunit, reportingcategory, data
+  - SDMX artefacts: dataStructure, metadataStructure, categoryScheme, conceptScheme, codelist, hierarchicalCodelist, organisationScheme, agencyScheme, dataProviderScheme, dataConsumerScheme, organisationUnitScheme, dataflow, metadataflow, reportingTaxonomy, provisionAgreement, structureSet, process, categorisation, contentconstraint, attachmentconstraint, category, concept, code, organisation, agency, dataProvider, dataConsumer, organisationUnit, reportingCategory, Data
   - RFC5988: alternate, copyright, glossary, help, index.
   - Miscellaneous: calendar (link to a release calendar), source (information about the source of data), request (the SDMX RESTful query that triggered the SDMX-JSON response).

-The *URL* captured in the `href` attribute can be *absolute* or *relative*.
-If you intend to archive the SDMX-JSON message, it is recommended to use absolute URLs.
+The *URL* captured in the `href` attribute can be *absolute* or *relative*. **It is recommended to use absolute URLs in case the SDMX-JSON message is archived.**

 # Handling component values